-Long story short: we are indeed dealing with a very young broker here, which explains why some of the facts about it were simply gotten wrong by reviewers and why the operation needs to improve in so many ways still.
+Long story short: we are indeed dealing with a very young broker here, which explains why some of the facts about it were simply gotten wrong by reviewers.

 A genuine CIF (Cyprus Investment Firm), F1Markets Limited is based Kolonakiou Avenue 43, 4103 Ay.
 Athanasios, Limassol, Cyprus – according to the official website of the brokerage.
 As a CIF, the company is a member of the Investor Compensation Scheme, which means that it can indeed offer some rather attractive offers to its depositors.